SAP/cloud-security-services-integration-library/java-security/README.md

 The `XsuaaTokenAuthenticator` is used in the following [sample](/samples/java-security-usage).

-For further details about IAS to Xsuaa token exchange please see [here](https://github.com/SAP/cloud-security-xsuaa-integration/blob/master/docs/IAS-XSUAA-token-xchange.md).
+:bulb: For seamless IAS to Xsuaa token exchange integration please see [detailed documentation](../docs/IAS-XSUAA-token-xchange.md) and pay attention to the prerequisites.

 ## Test Utilities
 You can find the JUnit test utilities documented [here](/java-security-test).